Written by Baia Dzagnidze

-3. Inspire Your Kid’s Creativity – Bottle Art Museum
+NOW CLOSED: 5.
+Inspire Your Kid’s Creativity – Bottle Art Museum

 Something your kids will really enjoy, is the creativity at Bottle Art Museum where everything from boats and famous world landmarks have been constructed and shoved into bottles?
 “But how did they put that in there?” is a question you can expect the kids to ask.

 There are over 300 gorgeous miniatures including Japanese pagodas and plenty of other works on display in bottles of all shapes and sizes!